briangonzalez/jquery.pep.js/README.md

 ```

 ## Usage
 Pep has many options.
 Here they are in their entirety, with their defaults.
-This list can be a little daunting, but most of Pep's options are comparable to jQueryUI.
 Need a little help?
 [Just ask](http://twitter.com/brianmgonzalez).

 | Name                            | Default                                         | Description                                                                                                                                                           |
 |---------------------------------|-------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------                  |